PortsMaster/PortMaster-Website/content/markdown/installation.markdown

 [Download](https://github.com/PortsMaster/PortMaster-GUI/releases) the latest version of PortMaster.

 - Install.PortMaster.sh - The base install of PortMaster.
 - Install.Full.PortMaster.sh - The base install + all runtimes.
+(Recommended for offline devices)

 ### Via Script